 Tommy is present during the next scene, but like the courthouse scene, we don’t get any reaction shots and if you’re not paying attention you probably wouldn’t even notice that he was there.
 (I wonder if some dialogue or reaction shots were cut for time.)

 Oliver is sitting on the couch, with Thea right next to him, and she is helping him put an ice pack on his hand, but his hand is resting on his upper thigh.
 You know, because he can’t do it himself or something.
 ON HIS UPPER THIGH.
-I mean Thea is basically groping his crotch and Tommy is just off to the side holding his drink like Thea isn’t molesting her own brother five feet to his right.
+I mean Thea is basically groping his crotch and Tommy is just off to the side holding his drink like Thea isn’t getting down her own brother five feet to his right.
 I’m seriously not sure why Thea needed to be the one to put the ice pack down on him, so I’m very happy about it.
 And if you pause it just right, Oliver is smiling at her and she’s looking at him and it’s just like: SEX.

 So, after letting go of the icepack, Thea runs her hand up Oliver’s arm really slowly.
 We know she loves those arms, and she’s really milking this moment for every possible touch.
 I love how much I get to question Willa Holland’s acting choices.
 Then she sort of leans back on the couch in a way I can’t really describe, but it gives me all these husband and wife feels.